 Missing Link (2019 Film) Review

-Sir Lionel Frost, self-style investigator of mythical beings, is scorned and snubbed by his compatriots as a joke.
+Sir Lionel Frost, self-styled investigator of mythical beings, is scorned and snubbed by his compatriots as a joke.
 To gain acceptance into a society of “great men,” Frost proposes a deal to his arch-rival Piggot-Dunceby: he would prove the existence of the legendary Sasquatch, failing which he would give up trying for admittance.
-This, Frost manages to do so without difficulty; turns out that the Sasquatch is both English-speaking and well-mannered.
+This, Frost soon manages to do so without difficulty; turns out that the Sasquatch is both English-speaking and well-mannered.
 Eventually, Frost even agrees to help “Link” i.e. the Sasquatch find his supposed relatives the Yetis in the Himalayas.
 On the other hand, Piggot-Dunceby is livid after receiving news of Frost’s discovery.
 Viewing everything as an affront to (European) civilisation, the lord adopts extreme measures to deal with Frost and his new friend.

 If you’re unfamiliar, Missing Link (2019 Film) was produced by Laika, the same stop-motion animation studio that gave us the delightful Kubo and the Two Strings in 2016.
 Add to that the voice talents of Hugh Jackman and Zach Galifianakis, and Little Britain icons David Walliams and Matt Lucas, and it’s almost assured that the story would be a bucket of hilarious surprises every other minute.
 No matter how trite the plot actually sounds.

 In that sense, the movie does deliver.
 Within the first half hour, you also realise this is not just another family-friendly animated feature.
 The story is unapologetically disdainful of classic white-man saviour mentality and the senseless destruction always involved.